How to help your dog lose weight

 Although it might seem like a good idea to simply give your dog less food to help it lose weight, this isn’t recommended; it reduces the likelihood of them getting all the nutrients they need, and can encourage poor behaviour such as aggression or begging.

-Instead, select a food which is specially designed to be useful for weight-loss programmes.
-It should include highly-digestible proteins so they’re getting the energy they need, but with reduced calorie content.
+Instead, select a food that is specially designed to be useful for weight-loss programs.
+It should include highly digestible proteins so they’re getting the energy they need, but with reduced calorie content.
 Some of the most advanced dog foods for weight loss also include specific formula features, such as a blend of fibres that help your dog feel fuller without adding unnecessary calories.

 Exercising your dog for weight loss